Sometimes the Journey Is the Reward

 But then, this happened.

 A sudden break in the storm.
-A sliver of light, soft as a sigh, touching the ochre hills just long enough to reveal a hidden rainbow — like a secret meant only for those who take the long way.
+A sliver of light, soft as a sigh, touching the ochre hills just long enough to reveal a hidden rainbow, like a secret meant only for those who take the long way.

-I barely had time to raise the camera — GFX 50S II, GF 35-70mm, handheld at f/5.6, 1/250 sec, ISO 800.
+I had already preset my camera (I do this whenever I get into a car, so that it’s ready at a moment’s notice).
+GFX 50S II, GF 35-70mm, handheld at f/5.6, 1/250 sec, ISO 800.
 No filters, no tripod.
-Just instinct.

 This frame is a reminder that beauty doesn’t just wait at the destination.
 Sometimes, it’s found on the side of the road, in a flash of color that vanishes just as quickly as it arrived.